Promo Center

 2. Test the network latency before GA is enabled.

-1. Access http://<ALB domain name> from your browser.
-The backend service is accessible.
+1. Visit http://<ALB domain name> from a browser.
+The result shows that the browser can access the backend service.
 Refresh the browser multiple times.
 Requests are distributed between ECS01 and ECS02.

 2. Run the command curl -o /dev/null -s -w "time_connect: %{time_connect}\ntime_starttransfer: %{time_starttransfer}\ntime_total: %{time_total}\n" "http[s]://<ALB domain name>" to query the network latency before GA is enabled.